Mental Toughness Part 1

 An introduction 1653

-Top-level sport is characterized by the demand on athletes to excel while performing under trying circumstances.
+Top-level sport is characterized by the demand for athletes to excel while performing under trying circumstances.

 In other words, top athletes are required to perform consistently under pressure.

 For an athlete to overcome pressure, a number of personal qualities are required, including self-confidence and motivation.